loic425/pole-position-on-the-grid/pages/01_index.md

 -->

 ---
-class: w-sm
----

 <Toc maxDepth="1" />

 <!--
 *Loïc*

-We will present you what's under the hood of the Sylius stack and some DX improvements on the Grid package.
+We will present what's under the hood of the Sylius stack and some DX improvements on the Grid package.

 We'll use a demo project to illustrate the new way to configure grids.

+And we'll introduce a huge improvement on the User Experience using Live components.
 -->